bevyengine/bevy/release-content/release-notes/ui_gradients.md

 The are three gradient structs corresponding to the three types of gradients supported: `LinearGradient`, `ConicGradient` and `RadialGradient`.
 These are then wrapped by the `Gradient` enum discriminator which has `Linear`, `Conic` and `Radial` variants.

 Each gradient type consists of the geometric properties for that gradient and a list of color stops.
 Color stops consist of a color, a position or angle and an optional hint.
 If no position is specified for a stop, it's evenly spaced between the previous and following stops.
-Color stop postions are absolute.
+Color stop positions are absolute.
 With the list of stops:
 ```
 vec![vec![ColorStop::new(RED, Val::Percent(90.), ColorStop::new(Color::GREEN, Val::Percent(10.))
 ```